 Performs a one-to-one comparison of the submitted live images with the submitted ID photo in order to verify whether the live images and ID photo belong to the same person.

-Additionally, if not explicitely denied, a liveness detection is performed on the provided live images.
+Additionally, if not explicitely denied, liveness detection is performed on the provided live images.
 This is done by internally calling into the LivenessDetection API.

 PhotoVerify is a service, which uses one photo, e.g. a passport image from an ID document, and compares that to one or two "live" images of a person, to find out whether the persons shown are the same.
 No classes are created, no templates or patterns are stored.
 It fulfills all requirements for an anonymous ID proofing service.

 To make a decision about the similarity of the photo and the live images, an accuracy level is calculated (returned in the verification_level field).
 The higher the accuracy level, the better the faces on the images match.
 We highly recommend to use high accuracy levels, at least level 4, for your decision.
-Anyway, lower accuracy levels can be used with low quality ID photos (e.g. scanned passport images), where a higher accuracy cannot be reached any more.
+Lower accuracy levels can be used with low quality ID photos (e.g. scanned passport images), where a higher accuracy cannot be reached any more.

-The PhotoVerify API is defined as a unary RPC:
+API is defined as a unary RPC:

 rpc PhotoVerify (PhotoVerifyRequest) returns (PhotoVerifyResponse);